 The Indian Army

-Indian army or Bhartiya thalsena is a territorially based component of the armed forces.
-It is evolved from the armed forces of the East India Company, ultimately turned into the British Indian Army and lastly the National armed force after independence.
 It is commanded by the Chief of Army Staff (COAS).
-It is considered as the third largest active military contingent in the world.
-The mission of the Indian Army is to guarantee the national security and defend sovereignty, territorial integrity and harmony of India from external aggression and intimidation.
-It also includes providing humanitarian support and aid to the common people during natural disasters and unexpected time.
-General Bipin Rawat, UYSM, AVSM, YSM, SM, VSM is the 27th Chief of Army Staff of the Indian Army and assumed office on 31 December 2016.
+It is considered the second-largest active army in the world.
+The mission of the Indian Army is to guarantee national security and defend the sovereignty, territorial integrity and harmony of India from external aggression and intimidation.
+It also engages in providing humanitarian support and aid to the common people during natural disasters and unexpected times.

 The Indian Navy